 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 95% Agree/Strongly Agree: I receive information about my child's progress in the classroom (such as yellow cards, notes, phone calls, progress reports.
 Agree/Strongly Agree: Not Available I receive information about my child's progress in the classroom (such as yellow cards, notes, phone calls, progress reports.
+96% Agree/Strongly Agree: I receive information about my child's progress in the classroom (such as yellow cards, notes, phone calls, progress reports).
 Priority 3: Parental Involvement addresses: B.How the school district will promote parental participation in programs for unduplicated pupils C. How the school district will promote parental participation in programs for individuals with exceptional needs.
 The District received a score of "Met" on the 2021 California School Dashboard local indicator for Parent Engagement.
 Although the CA School Dashboard is suspended for 2021- 2022, the district completed the required Local Indicators and posted them on the CA School Dashboard.
 The district would have received a score of "Met" on the Implementation of Academic Standards Local Indicator if the dashboard were not suspended.
+The District received a score of "Met" on the 2022 California School Dashboard local indicator for Parent Engagement.
 The District will receive a score of "Met" on the California School Dashboard local indicator for Parent Engagement.
-Priority 3: Parental Involvement addresses: Parents(including parents of unduplicated pupils and pupils with Parents(including parents of unduplicated pupils and pupils with The district and schools maintain the required committees.
+Priority 3: Parental Involvement addresses: Parents(including parents of unduplicated pupils and pupils with Parents(including parents of unduplicated pupils and pupils with Parents(including parents of unduplicated pupils and pupils with The district and schools maintain the required committees.

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 A.The efforts the school district makes to seek parent input in making decisions for the school district and each individual school site services, both district- wide and at the school-site level, based on district reviews of parent attendance at School Site Council meetings, District English Learner Advisory Committee meetings, Parent Advisory Committee meetings, and response to parent surveys. exceptional needs) have input in programs and services, both district- wide and at the school-site level, based on district reviews of parent attendance at School Site Council meetings, District English Learner Advisory Committee meetings, Parent Advisory Committee meetings, and response to parent surveys.
 All schools maintained a school site council and the council met regularly.
 The district maintained a Parent Advisory Committee and a district English Learner Advisory Committee which met regularly.
-2021-2022 HESD Parent Survey: Agree/Strongly Agree : 95.93% I receive adequate information regarding The percentage of parents who agree/strongly agree with the following statements on the HESD Parent Survey will be 95% or greater.
+2021-2022 HESD Parent Survey: Agree/Strongly Agree : 95.93% I receive adequate information regarding exceptional needs) have input in programs and services, both district- wide and at the school-site level, based on district reviews of parent attendance at School Site Council meetings, District English Learner Advisory Committee meetings, Parent Advisory Committee meetings, and response to parent surveys.
+All schools maintained a school site council and the council met regularly.
+The district maintained a Parent Advisory Committee and a district English Learner Advisory Committee which met regularly.
+2022-2023 HESD Parent Survey: Agree/Strongly Agree : 99% I receive adequate information regarding The percentage of parents who agree/strongly agree with the following statements on the HESD Parent Survey will be 95% or greater.
 I receive adequate information regarding parent meeting/activities such as School Site Council, English Learner Advisory Committee, parent workshops, back to school night, and parent education presentations.
 (95% or greater) There are adequate opportunities for me to become informed about the school's programs.
 (95% or greater)